bartbutenaers/Node-RED-Tailscale-Tutorial/docs/tailscale_funnel.md

 # Tailscale funnel

+A funnel is a public tunnel that can be used to make a local service public available on the internet, which means outside your tailnet.

 For example port 3001 of the node-red-contrib-google-smarthome node needs to become public available on the internet, to make sure the Google servers can connect to that port for sending voice comands.
-But since we have previously deactivated all our port forwardings, you won't be able to access that port anymore remotely (since all ports on your modem/router/firewall are now closed).
+But since we have previously deactivated all port forwardings, you won't be able to access that port anymore remotely (since all ports on your modem/router/firewall are now closed).

 However such a private service can be made public accessible via the internet, by creating a secure tunnel to that service.
 A Tailscale ***funnel*** is a secure tunnel from such a service, to a public endpoint in the cluster of Tailscale funnel servers.
 Once setup, the internal service is exposed as a public service on the internet.
-Now the requests from the public endpoint pass - via the secure funnel - through your tailnet, but without access to any other device within your tailnet.
+Now the requests from the public endpoint pass via the secure funnel, but without access to any other device within your tailnet.
 Indeed the requests can only access the local service that you have made public:

 ![image](https://github.com/user-attachments/assets/38c5ca87-d4f6-4db7-ac10-8cd2c3c46634)

+## Setup a funnel
 ***CAUTION:*** See security section below BEFORE you setup a funnel!!

-## Setup a funnel
 Such a funnel can be setup like this:

 1. Make sure the local service (which we will make available public soon) does not use https, but ***plain http***.
 Like said before (when serving a local service within your tailnet), it is not very useful to use https on a single device between the Tailscale agent and the local service.